It is my pleasure to welcome you to Richmond Primary School.

 “We aim to create Powerful Learners who strive to be independent, high achieving confident learners.”

 Our school has a proud history.
 Originally opened in 1898 with 172 students, it was at that time surrounded by farming land.
-This connection with growing and developing its grounds continues through to the present time with such projects as development of our school’s Kaurna Trail, shady trees, grassed areas and modern playgrounds including a new Nature Play redevelopment.
+This connection with growing and developing its grounds continues through to the present time with such projects as development of our school’s Kaurna Trail, shady trees, grassed areas and modern playgrounds.

 Over time, building works have accommodated the changes in student population.
-The original “Old School Building” has been renovated and currently accommodates the Out of School Care (OSHC) program and classrooms.
+The original “Old School Building” has been renovated and currently accommodates the Out of School Care (OSHC) program and Instrumental music lessons.

 New additions to the school were completed in 1980 including two teaching blocks containing Junior Primary and Primary classes respectively.
 The central Administration Block contains offices, staff room and Resource Centre.
-A Gymnasium is used by classes for physical education programs and fortnightly assemblies.
+A Gymnasium is used by classes for physical education programs.
 Students engage in dynamic learning through access to a range of digital technologies.

 The 1981 section of the school was redeveloped in 2010 under the Building the Education Revolution initiative and was opened in 2011.
 In 2016 DECD funded the resurfacing of our asphalt Capital Works Program.

-In 2017 our school community has received STEM (Science, technology, engineering and maths) funding which, once completed in 2018, will provide our students and staff with areas to cater for contemporary teaching and learning methods.
+In 2017 our school community has received STEM (Science, technology, engineering and maths) funding, which provides our students and staff with areas to cater for contemporary teaching and learning methods.
 The STEM approach to teaching and learning gives students the opportunity to engage in challenging problems and projects.
 Hands-on practical activities help learners: experiment, use new technologies, test ideas and make and create innovative solutions to real, complex problems.